thousandyoung/cnki-crawler/README.md

 2. Run the script: `python cnki_crawler.py`
 3. Enter the search keyword when prompted.
 4. The script will generate a CSV file with the extracted data.
+5. Supports setting the pages in a grab and continuing previous grab.
+Check the API and U will understand.

 ## Output